NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Globus Connect
 ==============

 Globus is a tool for online data transfer.
-Click `here <https://clouddocs.rdhpcs.noaa.gov/wiki/index.php/Additional_Topics#Globus_Connect>`_ for further information.
+See the `Globus Connect documentation <https://clouddocs.rdhpcs.noaa.gov/wiki/index.php/Additional_Topics#Globus_Connect>`_ for further information.

 Getting Help
 ------------

-For questions or assistance, email a ticket to: 'rdhpcs.cloud.help@noaa.gov', with the subject line Cloud Support.</br>
+For questions or assistance, email a ticket to: rdhpcs.cloud.help@noaa.gov, with the subject line Cloud Support.</br>
-Please send your feedback on product, support, and documentation to Unni Kirandumkara, email address: 'Unni.Kirandumkara@noaa.gov'.
+Please send your feedback on product, support, and documentation to Unni Kirandumkara, email address: Unni.Kirandumkara@noaa.gov.